Difference Between CEH vs CPT

 - Access to software, templates and testing methodologies of EC-Council.

-Although different agencies provide certification, EC-Council certification enables them the opportunity to practice their skills so that they are able to function as a licensed penetration tester.
+Although different agencies provide certification, EC-Council certification enables them to practice their skills so that they can function as a licensed penetration tester.

-Although Ethical Hacking and Penetration fall in the realm of information security, they are subtley different in their role and functions.
-The Certified Ethical Hacker is trained in mastering hacking technologies while a licensed penetration tester program is for professionals who are authorized to conduct penetration testing of corporate networks.
+Although Ethical Hacking and Penetration fall in the realm of information security, they are subtly different in their role and functions.
+The Certified Ethical Hacker is trained in mastering hacking technologies, while a licensed penetration tester program is for professionals who are authorized to conduct penetration testing of corporate networks.

 The EC Council certification exam applications are accepted online from https://cert.eccouncil.org/lpt-application-form.html.

 Ankit Fadia’s Certified Ethical Hacker is also a program that is recognized the world over.
-It was devised by globally famous authority on computer security.
-It provides the latest tools techniques and methods used by cyber criminals and terrorists.
+It was devised by a globally famous authority on computer security.
+It provides the latest tools, techniques and methods used by cybercriminals and terrorists.
 It also shows how to fight them.
 Ankit Fadia also shows how he hacks into websites, accounts, mobile phones and passwords right in front of your eyes.

-The role of Certified Ethical Hacker (CEH) and Penetration tester are different although they fall in the realm of information security.
-The CEH is responsible to protect the IT systems by performing certain routines that protect the system from external threats.
+The role of Certified Ethical Hacker (CEH) and Penetration tester are different, although they fall in the realm of information security.
+The CEH is responsible for protecting the IT systems by performing certain routines that protect the system from external threats.
 In this domain, experts are employed as security auditors, network security specialists, penetration testers, site administrators, security consultants depending on knowledge, ability and experience.
-Experts in these areas with certification from EC-Council are in great demand in government sector, military and defense.
+Experts in these areas with certification from EC-Council are in great demand in the government sector, military and defense.
 Courses in ethical hacking that aligns with EC Council’s syllabi prepares information security personnel to get EC-Council certification.
-They are offered by schools in private sector, universities in several countries.
+They are offered by schools in the private sector, universities in several countries.

-In the industry one may find information security professionals with and without global certification.
-However, it pays to get certified as majority of hiring manager consider certifications as a factor in their hiring decisions.
+In this industry, one may find information security professionals with and without global certification.
+However, it pays to get certified as most hiring managers consider certifications as a factor in their hiring decisions.
 They get a better start in the career, better salary and pay raises.

-According to US Bureau of Labor Statistics, demand for information security analysts are expected to grow 18% from 2014 to 2024 which is at a much faster rate than most other occupations.
-In India there are only 50,000 cyber security professionals but the nation needs five million professionals by 2020, according to National Association of Software and Service Companies (NASSCOM).
+According to the US Bureau of Labor Statistics, demand for information security analysts is expected to grow 18% from 2014 to 2024, which is faster than most other occupations.
+In India, there are only 50,000 cybersecurity professionals, but the nation needs five million professionals by 2020, according to the National Association of Software and Service Companies (NASSCOM).

-The country requires 77000 new ethical hackers every, year but at present only 15,000 are trained in this area.
+The country requires 77000 new ethical hackers every year, but at present, only 15,000 are trained in this area.
 Even the best of hackers need to study more and get global certification to gain credibility.
-In tune with the rising demand for ethical hackers and penetration testers, several institutes have sprung up I the private sector offering various courses.
+In tune with the rising demand for ethical hackers and penetration testers, several institutes have sprung up in the private sector, offering various courses.

-In USA regulations are strict with respect to compliance.
-India doesn’t have the equivalent of Health Insurance Portability and Accountability Act that was passed by the US Congress in 1996.
+In the USA, regulations are strict with respect to compliance.
+India doesn’t have the Health Insurance Portability and Accountability Act equivalent that the US Congress passed in 1996.
 The Act is meant to protect and handle confidential health information of America.
-It is difficult for companies that are non-compliant on HIPAA to do business in USA.
+It is difficult for companies that are non-compliant with HIPAA to do business in the USA.